bhstoller/AgeTransform-VAE/README.md

 ## Data Preprocessing Challenges and Solutions
 <p align="justify">
 One of the most time-consuming and technically challenging aspects of our project was ensuring consistency in image backgrounds, framing, and lighting.
 Without addressing these factors, the model struggled to learn a clean latent representation of age, as variations in background color, head positioning, and brightness introduced unwanted noise.
+Specifically, we faced the following challenges:
 </p>

-### Challenges Faced

 ### 1. Background Inconsistency:
 <p align="justify">